snovalleypa/floodzuki/README.md

 # Floodzuki
 ## Take control on your floods

-New Client for Floodzilla Gage Monitoring System.
+New Client for Floodzilla Gauge Monitoring System.
-This client supports Web, iOS and Android platforms and allows you to view Gage status, check the flooding predictions and subscribe for alerts if things will go south.
+This client supports Web, iOS and Android platforms and allows you to view Gauge status, check the flooding predictions and subscribe for alerts if things will go south.

 ## How to run the app